annettem123/Project-1-Tic-Tac-Toe-Game/README.md

 created a new repo in git hub
 forked and cloned code from new repo in git hub to Projects Directory created new files index.html, styles.css, script.js, and README.md inside of Projects Directory review my past notes and documentation from lessons

+completed logic for playing the game render a game board in the browser switch turns between X and O include separate HTML / CSS / Javascript files stick with KISS (Keep it Simple Stupid) and DRY (Don't Repeat Yourself) use JavaScript for DOM manipulation deploy your game online use semantic markup for HTML and CSS have well-format and well-commented code

 2. What will you do today?